 Talc has many uses.
 It absorbs moisture and can make makeup opaque.
 It is also used as a dilutant.
 If you were to just have pigment in cosmetics it would be too concentrated and intense, so Talc brings this down a notch.

-Fatty Acids are used as thickeners and emollients and give a creamy consistency, some can be used as surfactants.
+Fatty Acids are used as thickeners and emollients and give a creamy consistency.

 Fatty Acid Esters are used in cosmetics because they don’t feel as oily as Fatty Acids and other emollients.
 They also give skin a smooth texture.
 The interesting thing here is that even though the Esters don’t feel as rich or oily, they are actually much worse for congestion!